How Do You Make the Best Gym Schedule for Your Goals?

 The number of days you train per week depends on your current fitness level and how much time you can dedicate to training.
 Here are some guidelines:

-- Beginners: If you are just starting out, 2-3 times a week is sufficient.
-Focus on full body training to build your foundational strength.
+• Beginners: If you are just starting, 2-3 times per week is sufficient.
+Focus on full-body training to build your basic strength.

-- Advanced: If you already have experience, you can train 4-5 days a week, with specific muscle groups each day.
+• Advanced: If you already have experience, you can train 4-5 days per week, focusing on specific muscle groups each day.

-- Expert: If you are an experienced athlete, you can train 6-7 times a week, but make sure to allow for adequate recovery.
+• Expert: If you are an experienced athlete, you can even train 6-7 times per week, but make sure to allow enough recovery.

 3. Choose the Right Exercises

-A good program includes a combination of exercises that train both the large muscle groups and the smaller stabilizing muscles.
+A good routine includes a combination of exercises that train both the large muscle groups and the smaller stabilizing muscles.
 Here is an example of how you can divide exercises:

-- Compound exercises: These are the basic movements that engage multiple muscle groups at once.
-Think of squats, deadlifts, bench presses, and pull-ups.
+• Compound exercises: These are the basic movements that engage multiple muscle groups at once.
+Think squats, deadlifts, bench presses, and pull-ups.

 4. Plan your Sets and Repetitions